-People eat pretty much the same things that you eat at home in Australia, such as potatoes, chicken, beef, ice cream, etc. All the good stuff.
 There is a chef on station who cooks most of the meals.
-As a result, everyone gets a good variety of meals while living on station.
+As a result, everyone gets a good variety of things to eat while living on station.
 Often there will be a theme night, such as an Indian banquet.
 On these occasions, not only is the food prepared according to the theme, but many expeditioners will also come in an appropriate costume.

-One point to remember though is that it all food is delivered during the summer resupply.
-In order for it to last for an entire year, much of the food is frozen, or tinned.
+All food is delivered during the summer resupply.
+In order for it to last for an entire year much of the food is frozen or tinned.
 Each ship into station will typically deliver “fresh” fruit and vegetables — but these have already been on a ship for several weeks.
-We also have hydroponics in hot house conditions to grow a few fresh vegetables like lettuce and tomatoes.
+Stations also have hydroponics in hot house conditions to grow a few fresh vegetables like lettuce and tomatoes.
 These are used to augment the winter food supplies.

-Not all food that is eaten on station can be taken out into the field.
-The main example of this is poultry (chicken, eggs, turkey etc).
+Not all food that is eaten on station can be taken out into the field — for example, poultry (chicken, eggs, turkey).
 This is to prevent the spread of diseases to Antarctic wildlife, particularly penguins.
-Recently antibodies to Infectious Bursal Disease Virus (a disease of domestic poultry), were found in penguins, indicating they had previously been exposed to this disease.
+Antibodies to Infectious Bursal Disease Virus (a disease of domestic poultry) have been found in penguins, indicating they had previously been exposed to this disease.